ART ⇆ TERRITORY

 All proposals for art projects, and projects of artistic and social mediation, related to the proposed theme - "transperiphery" - and especially those projects which connect with active local agents, or that take the institutional agents themselves into account, are welcome.
 These projects may take the form of workshops, presentations, public actions, productions, and the documented results of artistic research.

-Visual artist and performer based in Barcelona.
-Her videos have been screened and awarded in numerous international film and video festivals, exhibitions and art fairs.
-Her work claims to be a meta-reflection on the artistic activity, with special attention to the connections between creator, spectator and object, and its mediators.
+Marta Azparren Visual artist and performer based in Barcelona.
+Her videos have been screened and awarded in numerous international film and video festivals, exhibitions and art festivals.
+Her work is a meta-reflective statement on artistic activity, paying special attention to the connections between creator, spectator and object, and their mediators.

 She graduated in Fine Arts from the University of Barcelona, and studied the master’s course in Artistic Production and Research at the same faculty.
 She was a resident at the Fabra i Coats Fàbrica de Creació in Barcelona, has recently exhibited at the JCE Biennale d’Art Contemporain 2019-21, and last year received the FormArte Scholarship in Fine Arts at the Colegio de España in Paris of the Spanish Ministry of Culture.
 Her current work involves an analysis of artistic creation using research into the archive of protected trees, thanks to the Sala d'Art Jove 2020 Creation Grant.